Michael James Genovese: Family boss

 Within a year, with the death of Mannarino and the imprisonment of Pecora, Genovese headed the commission.
 Under Genovese's reign, the Pittsburgh family dominated illegal gambling in Western Pennsylvania, the West Virginia Panhandle, and Eastern Ohio.
 The family was also involved in major drug trafficking, loan sharking, scams, and theft in Pittsburgh.
 However, the Mafia Commission in New York would not allow Genovese to recruit new members into the family; he could only replace those who died or retired.
 Three years after Genovese took control, Pecora died at age 68.
 In 1985, the Federal Bureau of Investigation (FBI) described the Pittsburgh family as being one of the lower-ranked crime families.
-However, in a 1995 report, the FBI implied that due to large scale federal prosecutions of New York's Five Families and the Chicago Outfit, the Pittsburgh organization was one of the stronger families in the Eastern United States.
+However, in a 1995 report, the FBI implied that due to large-scale federal prosecutions of New York's Five Families and the Chicago Outfit, the Pittsburgh organization was one of the stronger families in the Eastern United States.

 Prosecutions

 Age and federal prosecutors began catching up with organized crime in Pittsburgh by the early 1990s.
-In March 1990, underboss Charles "Chucky" Porter (Genovese's right-hand man), and capo Louis Raucci Sr., were indicted for distribution of narcotics, extortion, conspiracy to commit murder, robbery, gambling and racketeering.
-Police stake-outs at L.A.
-Motor in Verona, Pennsylvania where Genovese worked, revealed him meeting almost daily with Porter, and Raucci.
+In March 1990, underboss Charles "Chucky" Porter (Genovese's right-hand man) and capo Louis Raucci Sr. were indicted for distribution of narcotics, extortion, conspiracy to commit murder, robbery, gambling and racketeering.
+Police stakeouts at L.A.
+Motor in Verona, Pennsylvania where Genovese worked, revealed him meeting almost daily with Porter and Raucci.
 However, surveillance equipment never recorded Genovese making any incriminating statements.
 Genovese was always careful to go outside when talking to his mob subordinates.
 Though not indicted, Genovese was named as the head of the Pittsburgh crime family during testimony.
-Porter and Raucci were both convicted of all charges in the trial.
+Porter and Raucci were both convicted of all charges at the trial.